leorickli/bike-company-hadoop/README.md

 <img width="263" alt="Screenshot 2023-09-03 at 21 48 16" src="https://github.com/leorickli/bike-factory-hadoop/assets/106999054/8564b543-dea4-4d98-803c-00e5a84147e9">

 *In this case, the query did not return any values because there is no data in this proposed interval.*

+## Future endeavors

+This dataset was too small for Hadoop to work properly, a simple Pandas query locally would be much faster compared to all the maps and reduces that Hadoop has to do in every single query.
+Hadoop is a better choice for handling large datasets when you need distributed processing, fault tolerance, scalability, and an ecosystem of tools for big data analytics.
+Pandas, on the other hand, is more appropriate for smaller datasets that can fit into memory on a single machine and for tasks that don't require distributed computing capabilities.